Assassination of Sidhu Moose Wala

-Punjabi musician Sidhu Moose Wala was shot dead by unidentified assailants in his car on 29 May 2022 in Jawaharke village of Mansa at age of 28.
-According to police, Lawrence Bishnoi's gang initially claimed responsibility for the murder in an unverified Facebook post, which Bishnoi denied making, and he was being held by the Punjab Police as of June 2022 and was considered the "mastermind" of the murder by officials.
+Punjabi musician Sidhu Moose Wala was assassinated by unidentified assailants in his car on 29 May 2022 in Jawaharke village of Mansa.
+Moose Wala was 28.
+According to police, Lawrence Bishnoi's gang claimed responsibility for the murder in an unverified Facebook post, but Bishnoi denied making the claim.
+Nevertheless, Bishnoi was being held by the Punjab Police as of June 2022 who considered him the "mastermind" of the murder.

-Moose Wala was among the 424 people whose police security was reduced or entirely removed the day before, in preparation for the anniversary of Operation Blue Star, leaving him with two commandos instead of the earlier four.
+Moose Wala was one of 424 people whose police security was reduced or entirely removed the day before his murder in preparation for the anniversary of Operation Blue Star, leaving him with two commandos instead of four.
 At the time of the incident, Moose Wala was travelling in his private car accompanied by two others instead of his bullet-proof vehicle with the commandos.
 According to his friends, Moose Wala did not take his security along with him, as his Thar SUV could not accommodate five people.

 Aftermath

-According to police, the Bishnoi gang claimed they killed Moose Wala to avenge the murder of an Akali Youth leader, Vicky Middukhera, in 2021.
-Moose Wala's aide was purported by the Bishnoi gang of having a role in the killing of Middukhera, though there is no legal evidence to support this.
-Canadian gangster of Punjabi origin Satinder Singh Goldy Brar claimed responsibility for the murder.
-Brar, a close associate of Bishnoi, claimed that his "Punjab module" carried out the shooting.
+According to police, the Bishnoi gang claimed to have killed Moose Wala in 2021 in order to avenge the murder of an Akali Youth leader, Vicky Middukhera.
+The Bishnoi gang claimed Moose Wala's aide had a role in the killing of Middukhera, although no legal evidence supports this claim.
+A Canadian gangster of Punjabi origin, Satinder Singh Goldy Brar, claimed responsibility for the murder.
+Brar, a close associate of the Bishnoi gang, claimed that his "Punjab module" carried out the shooting.
 Both Brar and Bishnoi have criminal cases against them in India.
-The Punjab Police later confirmed Bishnoi's involvement.
+The Punjab Police later confirmed the Bishnoi gang's involvement.